ykrasnikov/ETL-project/kroger/README.md

 The max records allowed for a product api run was 1000, so the "get_milk_price" funtion was coded to stop after 20 passes (20*50 = 1000).

 1000 records allowed for a complete run on dairy related milk products.
-The search feature appears to take relavance into consideration as we noted after 4 to 5 hundred "dairy" related responses, products containing the work "milk" went on to dog biscuits (Milk bones), candy (Milk Chocolate), and comsmetics (milk shampoos).
+The search feature appears to take relavance into consideration as we noted after 4 to 5 hundred "dairy" related responses, products containing the word "milk" went on to dog biscuits (Milk bones), candy (Milk Chocolate), and cosmetics (milk shampoos).
 For the purpose of our exercise, non dairy "milk" termed products are being excluded.

 The location api allowed for a search-near zip code filter so center of Houston zip code 77002 was used to find stores within a radius of 50 miles of that code.
 The record limit of this api is 200 so no paging or looping was required.